LaravelDaily/course-react-parking/docs/Lesson 18 - View the active parking list and stop parking.md

 }
 ```

-After `setParkings(response.data.data)` call `parkings` state will have the following structure returned from API.
+After the `setParkings(response.data.data)` call `parkings` state will have the following structure returned from API.

 ```json
 [